Pres. Biden visits Texas, meets with leaders to learn aftermath of the deadly winter storms

 White House Press Secretary Jen Psaki said on Air Force One it’s important for the president to talk to Texans in person and ask them directly what they need and how he can help.

-Several members of Congress joined Biden in Houston, including Sen. John Cornyn (R-TX) and democratic members of Congress Sylvia Garcia, Sheila Jackson Lee, Al Green and Lizzie Fletcher.
+Several members of Congress joined Biden in Houston, including Sen. John Cornyn, R-Texsas, and Democratic members of Congress Sylvia Garcia, Sheila Jackson Lee, Al Green and Lizzie Fletcher.

 “I got to say, Orlando is awesome!
 It’s not as nice as Cancún, but it’s nice,” Cruz said.